Feature-Based Interpretable Surrogates for Optimization: Feature-Based Framework for Finding Interpretable Surrogates

 \paragraph{Shortest path.}

 Assume we are given a graph $G=(V, E)$ representing a road network and nodes $s,t \in V$ representing a starting point and a destination.
-Furthermore, let us assume that traffic follows a pattern as shown in Figure~\ref{fig:traffic_scenarios}, which depicts the day of the week on the horizontal axis, and the time of day on the vertical axis.
+Furthermore, let us assume that traffic follows a pattern as shown in Figure~\ref{fig:traffic_scenarios}.
 We assume that there are four main traffic scenarios that can occur at different times of the day throughout the week.
 We want to provide a comprehensible optimization rule for selecting a route, depending on the time of day and the day of the week.

-To make our example more specific, we are using the graph from~\cite{chassein2019algorithms}, representing Chicago's street network, which we have divided into eleven districts (see gray boxes in Figure~\ref{fig::maps_scenarios}).
+To make our example more specific, we are using the graph from~\citet{goerigk_2025_15267992}, representing Chicago's street network, which we have divided into eleven districts (see gray boxes in Figure~\ref{fig::maps_scenarios}).

 The edges are colored if the travel speed on them is slower than usual.
 The colors range from yellow (slightly reduced) to dark red (significantly slower) and provide information about the intensity of the speed reduction.